Workplace Violence Regulation 706

 |Effective Date:||February 17, 2011|

 Violence of any sort is contrary to UNCSA’s purpose of providing quality education and a safe working environment.
-This policy is established as an anti-violence and violence-prevention policy.
+This regulation is established as an anti-violence and violence-prevention policy.

-This policy, applies to all UNCSA employees, including those that are temporary or contract.
+This regulation, applies to all UNCSA employees, including those that are temporary or contract.
 Additionally, any potentially threatening situation against a UNCSA employee by a non-employee is to be reported.

 A. “Intimidation” means, but is not limited to, stalking or engaging in actions intended to frighten, coerce, or induce duress.